 Trust me, it isn’t worth it to go into credit card debt just to appear that you have money.
 The stress and emotional toll the debt will have on you will make you regret every single purchase.
 Learn to be happy with what you have.

 Somewhere along the line, the insurance industry started to promote a new type of product – whole life insurance.
-Instead of just offering a death benefit should you pass away, whole life added in an investment component to the death benefit.
+Instead of just offering a death benefit should you pass away, whole life added in an investment component to the death benefit so you could also save money when buying life insurance.
 Many took advantage of this new product and began using it.

-While those selling you whole life will tell you all of the great things about it, they gloss over the high costs that are embedded within the policy and they probably won’t tell you about the commission they get for selling it to you either.
+While those selling you whole life will tell you all of the great things about this type of insurance, they gloss over the high costs that are embedded within the policy and they probably won’t tell you about the commission they get for selling it to you either.
 While there are a few cases where whole life insurance might make sense, for most people, the costs are too high.

 If you need insurance, then look into basic term life insurance.
-It’s low cost and does what insurance is supposed to do – provide a source of money for your dependents.
+It’s low cost and does what insurance is supposed to do – provide a source of money for your dependents in the event of your untimely passing.

 What To Do Instead: First and foremost, you need to start with a plan.
 Why are you investing in the first place?
 Once you have this figured out, you can determine your risk tolerance and how to invest.
 Don’t worry, I go through all of this in my how to become a stock market millionaire post.